Pleura

-Between two pleurae is a potential space called the pleural cavity (also pleural space), which is normally collapsed and filled with only a tiny amount of serous fluid (pleural fluid) secreted by the pleurae, and is clinically considered vacuumous under healthy conditions.
-The two lungs bounded by parietal pleura, almost fill the thoracic cavity.
+Between the two layers of the pleura is what historically has been referred to as a potential space, which in reality is an actual space of about 15 μm.
+This is called the pleural cavity (also pleural space).
+It contains a tiny amount of serous fluid (pleural fluid) secreted by the pleurae, at an average pressure that is below the atmospheric pressure under healthy conditions.
+The two lungs, each bounded by a two-layered pleural sac, almost fill the thoracic cavity.